 Our live editor is compatible with Weebly, too!

-Their support for translation doesn’t include any automated process like export/import etc. The users are rather tied to the simple UI, the user has to duplicate the pages, copy and paste content and organize the process on their own by either translating on their own or manually extract their content for professional translation and then manually inserting everything back in place.
-They do not provide language translation services.
+Squarespace support for translation doesn’t include automated processes.
+The users are rather tied to the simple UI, with the necessity to duplicate the pages, copy and paste the content and organize the process on their own.
+‘Their own’ organization is, of course, translating the content on their own or its manual extraction for professional translation followed by manual insertion of everything back in place.
+Language translation services are not included, either.

 The best part – all of them will work impeccably with Text United!